Multiple Actions with a Single docker exec Call

 Step-by-Step Explanation:

-1. Here-document (EOF): This is a type of redirection that allows you to provide several lines of input to a command sequentially.
-The cat <<EOF | starts the input, and it ends with a standalone EOF.
-Everything between these markers is treated as input to the cat command.
+- Here-document (EOF): This is a type of redirection that allows you to provide several lines of input to a command sequentially.
+The

-2. Pipe to Docker Exec: The output of the cat command (your script) is piped into docker exec.
-The --interactive option keeps STDIN open even if not attached, allowing the piped commands to execute as if they were being typed directly into an interactive session.
+option keeps STDIN open even if not attached, allowing the piped commands to execute as if they were being typed directly into an interactive session. - Container and Shell: The

-4. Commands to Execute: Inside the heredoc, we move into the opt directory, download a file, unpack it, and then remove the archive.
+, we move into the opt directory, download a file, unpack it, and then remove the archive.
 This sequence demonstrates the capability to perform complex operations in a single sent command sequence.

 Benefits:

-• Efficiency: Reduces the overhead of multiple docker exec calls.
+- Efficiency: Reduces the overhead of multiple

-• Atomicity: Ensures that all commands are executed in a single session, which is particularly useful for dependent commands.
+calls. - Atomicity: Ensures that all commands are executed in a single session, which is particularly useful for dependent commands.

-• Simplicity: Simplifies scripts and makes automation more straightforward.
+- Simplicity: Simplifies scripts and makes automation more straightforward.

 Using this technique effectively allows Docker developers and system administrators to manage containerized applications with greater flexibility and efficiency.
 Whether you’re automating deployments, performing maintenance, or scripting routine tasks, combining commands with this approach can save time and reduce complexity.
 This method is particularly valuable in build scripts or during the development phase, where such tasks are frequent.